-From an interview for the Motorcycle Film Festival:
+Excerpts on my personal relation to filmmaking from an interview for the Motorcycle Film Festival:

 I always try to make film more sensory by using texture, motion and focus as layers.
 A film shouldn't just be just a window that you look through, but light and shadow veils that you can move through...
-Kind of like the difference between driving a car past a dirt field with the windows rolled up versus being on a motorcycle- where you can smell that it's actually a strawberry patch!
+Kind of like the difference between driving a car past a dirt field with the windows rolled up versus being on a motorcycle- then you can smell that it's actually a strawberry patch!

 Rhythm is a valuable tool.
 Songs are for story telling.
 I do a lot of in-camera editing.
 Having a song in my head helps me keep a sense of pace.
 Cutting to music in the edit room is like collaborating with an old friend!